Teach English in Spain Program

 Frequently Asked Questions

-Find answers to the most commlony asked questions about Teaching English in Spain
+Find answers to the most commonly asked questions about Teaching English in Spain

 Yes.
-RVF handles the behind-the-scenes guidance for the Spanish visa and residency process so you don’t have to figure it out alone.
-We make a complex system feel clear and manageable, guiding you from acceptance through arrival so you can focus on preparing for life in Spain.
+RVF helps you understand the Spanish visa and residency steps with clear guidance, timelines, and support.
+We help break a complex process into clearer, more manageable steps, guiding you from acceptance through arrival so you can focus on preparing for life in Spain.

-No. A TEFL certificate is not required to participate.
-The program is designed to be accessible to first-time teachers.
+No. A TEFL certificate is not required to participate, because the program is designed to be accessible to first-time teachers.
 If you want extra preparation or future flexibility, optional TEFL pathways are available, but they’re never required.

 No. Spanish and prior teaching experience are not required.
 The role centers on conversation practice, classroom support, and cultural exchange.
 We prepare you for what to expect so you can step into the classroom with confidence.